 You’ll also need a second pair of shoes, for the afternoons and evenings after you’ve finished walking.
 Because my trips have always been in the summertime, I just squeeze a light and thin pair of flip flops in my pack.
 I wear them in the shower and then around the albergue and they’ve been fine.
 Others opt to bring a pair of Crocs: also lightweight, but bulkier.
 The benefit of these is that on chilly evenings you can wear them with a pair of socks and your feet won’t get cold.

 I bring three pairs of either Smartwool or Darn Tough socks.
+After a couple Camino’s, I’ve determined that I like Darn Tough socks best: I notoriously put holes in my socks but the Darn Tough pairs are holding strong (while the Smartwool, after several years, have small holes).
 Three pairs is a good number; you don’t need anymore as long as you keep up with the wash, and any less gets a bit risky if you’ve had a day or two of rain and don’t have enough time for the socks to dry out.